KStar1014/task-board-prototype-React/README.md

 ## Overview

-This project is a task management application built for the RamSoft React Developer Assessment.
+This project is a task management application built React router prototype.
 The application is inspired by tools such as Jira, Trello, and Basecamp and focuses on advanced interaction patterns, scalable state management, accessibility, and comprehensive test coverage.

 The implementation intentionally goes beyond the minimum requirements to demonstrate production ready React design, extensibility, and thoughtful tradeoffs.